wbeebe/EspressifProjects/README.md

 MCUs.
 Languages used are C/C++ and MicroPython.

-- For C/C++ programming I've used the ESP-IDF development tools v5.4.2(https://github.com/espressif/esp-idf) on Linux Mint 22.1.
+- For C/C++ programming I've used the ESP-IDF development tools v5.5.5(https://github.com/espressif/esp-idf) on Linux Mint 22.3.
-- For MicroPython I've used version 1.26.0 pre-release (https://github.com/micropython/micropython)
+- For MicroPython I've used version 1.29.0 pre-release (https://github.com/micropython/micropython)

-These projects are current as of July 2025.
+These projects are current as of August 2026.

 There are now three ESP-IDF folders, v4 for ESP-IDF 4.x, v5 and v5+ for ESP-IDF v5.x.
-All new work is on the v5 and v5+ branches.
+All new work is on the v5+ branch.
 The v4 is left for historical purposes.
-The important feature on the v5/v5+ branches is the enabling of SPIRAM on those ESP32-S3 development boards that have octal SPIRAM.
+The important feature on the v5+ branch is the enabling of SPIRAM on those ESP32 development boards that have octal SPIRAM.

 NOTE: Only ESP-IDF projects are bifurcated down the three branches.
 All MicroPython projects are at this level.